Explore the Global Marketplace

 - In addition to our own Champlain Abroad program, students have the following choices available to them:

 - Third-Party Study Abroad: Champlain's Office of International Education will help you through the steps to study in the location you want.

 - International Internships: Some of the approved study-abroad programs offer internship opportunities.
-If you wish to arrange a "stand alone" international internship (without taking courses at that institution), please contact your Dean about this process.
+If you wish to arrange a stand-alone international internship (without taking courses at that institution), please contact your Dean about this process.

 - Faculty-Led Courses: Champlain also offers faculty-led courses.
-These courses change year to year, and faculty member will promote these particular offerings on campus.
+These courses change year to year, and faculty members will promote these particular offerings on campus.
 Many entail a semester course that spends a break or a couple weeks in the summer abroad.
 For more information, contact the Office of International Education.